If you are using K2 Five (5.3), you must install Fix Pack 38 or later to follow the steps in this article.

 Before performing the steps in this article, back up your database.

-If you change your encryption password, you take responsibility for your data encryption.
-If you lose your password, your data cannot be retrieved, even by K2 Support.
+To move and restore your K2 database you must change the encryption password and take responsibility for your data encryption.
+If you lose your password, your encrypted data cannot be retrieved, even by K2 Support.

 List of K2 Database Tables that get Encrypted